 One of the most beneficial ways to utilize genetic testing, in my opinion, is to have a test that looks at pharmacogenetics.
 This type of testing can help us determine, from a genetic perspective, what medications could be right and wrong for you and whether or not we should change the dosage for the desired effect.
 It’s common for patients to try various medications until they find what works.
 With the help of your genetic blueprint, you can take medications that have a higher potential of success.
 This can save you both time and money and can speed the time it takes for you to experience relief.

-This is really the tip of the iceberg in where the current state of genomics resides and I would formally like to invite you to learn more at an upcoming presentation where we will be diving deeper into the details and answering questions like:
+This is really the tip of the iceberg in where the current state of genomics resides.
+To learn more, view the video of the Gene-Based Health presentation held at Coastal.
+The presentation dived deeper into the details and answered questions like:

 - What controls that on or off switch?